lang-ai/handbook/who-does-what.md

 ### CSO

-**Borja González** is our third co-founder and CEO of Séntisis.
+**Borja González** is one of the co-founders and CEO of Séntisis.
 He leads Sales strategy and participates actively in sales in Spain.

+### COO

+**Basil Polsonetti** is our COO.
+He works closely with the CEO to design an implement business strategies as well as leading sales development.

 ## Founding employees